 Contribution We present a sound and relatively complete validation method for MPSAs, based on statically-verifiable proof rules.
-The most distinctive feature with respect to [6] is the possibility of expressing properties that span several sessions.
+The most distinctive feature with respect to [4] is the possibility of expressing properties that span several session.
 The decidability/complexity of verification depends on the decidability/complexity of predicate evaluation in the logic that is chosen to express constraints and invariants (Proposition 10).
-We prove that our analysis is sound (Theorem 13) and complete (Theorem 14)

-w.r.t. the semantical satisfaction relation induced by the two labelled transition systems for processes and specifications.
+We prove that our analysis is sound (Theorem 13) and complete (Theorem 14) w.r.t. to the semantical satisfaction relation induced by the two labelled transition systems for processes and specifications.
+We justify the relevance of the stateful logical layer of our work by embedding it into Hennessy-Milner logic with predicates [1, 4].
+Appendix lists use cases from [23], full proofs and auxiliary definitions.